jetatar/jetatar.github.io/dt_uci_nersc.md

 * fiona.oit.uci.edu

 It is located at the UCI data center and setup for interactive use.
 The FIONA DTN is **not** on UCI's general network, UCINet, but it can access any UCINet host and vice versa.
-The DTN has a 10Gb ethernet link but no physical link to the HPC or Greenplanet clusters' filesystems.
+The DTN has a 10Gb ethernet link but has no direct physical link to the HPC or Greenplanet clusters' filesystems.

 # Access